 Cold Depression is our single biggest challenge as we enter the Aquarian Age.
 It affects vitality of spirit and leads us to behave in ways we would not otherwise.
-Yogi Bhajan, the Master of Kundalini Yoga, cautioned us that as we transition into the Aquarian Age, that is, through 2038, humanity would suffer from a phenomenon he called Cold Depression.
+As we transition into the Aquarian Age through 2038, it is said that humanity will suffer from a phenomenon called Cold Depression.

-Cold Depression is not just a personal challenge; it occurs across an entire population during global transition such as the one we are in now.
+Cold Depression is not just a personal challenge; it occurs across an entire population during a global transition such as the one we are in now.
 When there is a major frequency change, Cold Depression can increase to profound levels, like a sudden tide.
-Yogi Bhajan said this “gray period” of the planet has occurred in the past, whenever there was an epochal transition.
+According to yogic wisdom, this has occurred in the past whenever there was an epochal transition.

 Information overload, unrelenting stress, and rapid change contribute to Cold Depression.
 Bigger.
 Faster.
 More.
 These are all elements of modern life.
 The glandular and nervous systems of most people on the planet are not sufficiently developed to meet this challenge.
 When we don’t have the energy within, we seek it outside ourselves.
 We go for the rush.

 We are all affected by the impact of the pressure of these times.
 We can no longer power through on the strength of our body alone.
 We need the power of our frequency.
 The quick solution?
 Get your energy from Prana and not from adrenaline.
 The rhythmic flow of Kundalini Yoga kriyas restores the nervous and glandular systems and releases old stress response patterns from the body.
 Mantra breaks the silence of the soul and builds the pranic and radiant bodies.
 This gives both calm and vitality.